Camrose-Drumheller Economic Region Workforce Insights

 Key Local Labour Market Insights

-• The local employment rate stands at 59.8%.
-It contracted of 4.4 percentage points from August and contracted by 1.0 percentage points from same month last year.
+• The local employment rate reached 60.9%.
+It went up by 2.2 percentage points from March and grew by 3.2 percentage points from same month last year.

-• Local unemployment rate stands at 5.4%.
-It showed decline by 1.4 percentage points month-over-month, and grew by 0.1 percentage points year-over-year.
+• Local unemployment rate is 5.4%.
+It decreased by 0.4 percentage points month-over-month, and fell by 1.2 percentage points year-over-year.

 Employment Trends